Swamp Thing: Powers and abilities

-Alec Holland's powers and abilities

 An Avatar of the Green, Alec as Swamp Thing possess the power to control the aforementioned "Green", cosmic energies which animate all plant life in the known universe and is often the living embodiment of it, possesses various powers: being capable of inhabiting and animating vegetable matter at will, including those with alien origin, and move towards places wherever there's life.
 Swamp Thing also possesses various esoteric abilities, including the ability to change its size and shape with control over the vegetable matter within their given body and can even travel through time, superhuman strength, and other attributes capable of contending with powerful adversaries of great strength and also possesses regenerative powers.

-Levi Kamei's powers and abilities

-Levi possess all the powers of the original Swamp Thing, with his body composed of vegetable matter and possessing superhuman strength, size changing abilities, and possess control over plant-life, in which also enables him to transfer his consciousness and become functionally immortal.
-Like other past versions of the character, these abilities stem from his status as Avatar of the Green and controlling the cosmic force that animates all plant-life known also as the "Green".
-Unique to him, he can shift between both his human form and Swamp Thing form.

-Kamei is also a gifted scientist knowledgeable in biology and botany; his abilities coupled with his advanced knowledge distinguish him from previous Swamp Things by enabling his superhuman form to adopt various chemical compositions of other flora for an advantage (i.e having resistance against heavy metal toxicity by adapting chemical compositions from Pycnandra acuminata).

-Weaknesses

-Swamp Thing is susceptible to chemical compounds which typically prove disastrous to plant-life, making him capable of being poisoned.
+Swamp Thing is susceptible to chemical compounds which typically prove disastrous to plant life, making him capable of being poisoned.
 His powers can be impaired or completely disrupted if his connection to the Green is also cut off by mystical or scientific applications.